biocatiit/website/content/pages/users_howto_microprobe_design.rst

 Elemental mapping of elements from K up to U can be mapped with the microprobe.
 The detection limit for each element depends on the noise level, the sample substrate and detector's efficiency.
-Most of the experiment are performed at room temperature and normal atmorpheric conditions.
+Most of the experiment are performed at room temperature and normal atmospheric conditions.
 There is an SDD detector for light element detection that is able to detect P and S under proper dark environment and He atmosphere.
 These kind of experiments require a special setup.